Use Aurora HDR for free for 14 days.

 The key to getting amazing lens flares is in the positioning, namely in the angle at which light bounces off the front element of your lens.
 Positioning yourself so that the sun is about 45º from the front element is a good starting point.
 Then, while peering through the viewfinder, slowly turn the camera away and towards the sunburst, avoiding looking directly at the sun, until you achieve the desired optical flare.

 The size of the front element of your lens will play a role in the type of lens flare you achieve.
 Larger lenses tend to generate a soft haze, while smaller lenses provide clear rings and orbs of light.
-Experiment with your lenses, discover which provides the most attention-grabbing flare, and create images that leave everyone speechless.
+Experiment with your lenses, adjust the brightness, discover which provides the most attention-grabbing flare, and create images that leave everyone speechless.

-There are still cases when lens flare is not desirable.
+There are still cases when lens flare in photography is not desirable.
 It’s unlikely you want lens flare to cover a person's face, especially their eyes, forehead, and chin.
 You don’t want your subject to be washed out by flare and become unrecognizable.

 Thank you for downloading